Summer with Pets- How to Beat the Heat

 Summer is upon us!
 It doesn’t matter if you are new to town or if you have lived here 10 years, the Vegas heat is always a shock.
 It is important to remember that our pets feel the heat just as we do.
-As the temperatures reach 100+ degrees use these tips to keep your pets safe, cool and happy this summer.
+Surviving summer with pets in Vegas is ruff.
+As the temperatures reach 100+ degrees, use these tips to keep your pets safe, cool and happy this summer.

 Don’t ever leave your pets in the car.

 Heat stroke can set in very quickly.
 It seems unthinkable to most pet owners, but I see it all the time.
 Even 10 minutes in a hot car can be deadly, not to mention it is illegal.

 Do walks early in the morning or late evening.

 When the thermometer reaches 100, the blacktop can reach temps of 165 or more.
 Dogs can suffer severe burns on their feet.
 If your dog needs an afternoon potty break and you don’t have a yard, stay on grassy areas or on the white pavement in shaded areas.
 If you usually take your dogs to the dog park make sure to go first thing in the morning or right before it gets dark.